What Money is Kept in the Change Fund Box?

 - Keep your record of the deposit on file.

 - You are now ready to start the whole fun process over!

 If you desire to keep a record of your deposit on the computer in addition to the hardcopy on file, the old “save as” trick will work nicely.
 Simply work directly on the original deposit form and save it as a different name every time—perhaps the date of the deposit.
 This way, when opening the file named “Deposit Form” it always remains blank.

 Access to Cash Funds

 - Combination or key locks to safes and filing cabinets should be changed at least annually or whenever there is a termination or transfer of anyone having access to the safe or cabinet.
-The Head Cashier in the Business Office is to maintain a log of changes to department safe combinations and those individuals with authorization for access.
+The head cashier in Financial Services is to maintain a log of changes to department safe combinations and those individuals with authorization for access.